ASURA & SERAPHIM TROPES

 Split Personality Merge: Shortly after the climatic battle with Sokar had wrapped up, Seraphim decided to stay in Medea, wanting to take her as her new host and especially because she was not interested in going to Hell with Emma and Ahsmanet.
 Though they bicker most of the time and rarely see things eye to eye, in the end, Seraphim was a manifestation of Medea's burning anger and rage, and Medea wanted to distance herself from these emotions.
 Medea couldn't access Seraphim's powers at will because she was trying to suppress her own wellspring of wrathHowever, during the Atlantic War, Medea and Seraphim finally merged into one being again.
 With the help of the remaining magic within Bakuretsu no Tenshi, Medea was able to access Seraphim's angelic form whenever she needed it.

-Let's Get Dangerous!: When Medea's presence takes a dark turn, marked by ominous black symbols etched upon her body, it's an unmistakable sign that pandemonium is imminent.
+Let's Get Dangerous!: When Medea's presence takes a darker turn, marked by ominous black symbols etched upon her body, it's an unmistakable sign that pandemonium is imminent.
 As her eyes ignite with a fiery crimson glow, an inescapable aura of dread blankets the vicinity.
 At that moment, there's only one instinctual response: RUN.

 Little Bit Beastly: With five horns on her head, pointy ears, fangs, claws, and, in her Omega form, a tail that's versatile—it can be a grab-and-hold tail or a lizard tail.